Cilantro Peanut Pesto Pasta

 Instructions

-- Toss pasta with the sauce and serve with extra cilantro, peanuts and lime wedges.
+- Garnish and serve.
+Adjust seasoning with salt & pepper to taste and garnish with extra cilantro, peanuts and lime wedges.

 Nutrition